 Dougal's Epic Adventures

-In 2021 Dougal set off from the west coast of the Calais peninsula, with no direction, no dates, no constraints, and no support.
+On 23 August 2021 Dougal set off from the west coast of the Calais peninsula, with no direction, no dates, no constraints, and no support.

 Of my 22 years on earth, 17 have been spent in formal education, the last 3 at the University of Nottingham where I studied biology.
 My future now lies before me like a blank canvas, and I’m trying to figure out how best to fill it.
 My heart longs for a life of adventure, and right now I’m letting it win over.